Reporting fraud or scams

 There are times we may contact you to check a transaction is genuine.
 We use an automated service so we can reach you as quickly as possible for any potentially suspicious activity.

-Receiving an automated phone call
+Automated phone call

-- If you don’t recognise one or more of the transactions, you can speak with one of our team who will help you further.
+- If you don’t recognise a transaction, you can speak with one of our team who can help you.

-Receiving an interactive text message
+Interactive text message

 If we can't reach you